thomasbratt/CollectionExtensions/README.markdown

 * Similar to GroupBy but elements are grouped by adjacency as well as the key selector delegate.
 The operation is more efficient than GroupBy and only visits each element once, without needing to hash or sort the elements.
-* Each batch is returned as a type that inherits from list, to allow more efficient counts and lookups than a plain enumerable would provide.
+* Each batch is returned as a type that inherits from List of T, to allow more efficient counts and lookups than a plain enumerable would provide.

 ### Interleave ###